 Betsey Bobbin (at right) was an issue of 300 for the Fall 1982 introductions event at Marks Gifts in Paramus, NJ.
 Her price was $295, an upcharge of $75 versus the price of the standard edition Wendy.
 Her dress is trimmed in pink and green and unlike the earlier Brielle Galleries event version shown below, Betsey’s bodice has only a single spray of flowers and her skirt is plain.
 Her green belt is accented with a pink rosebud and she carries a beribboned flower in her hand instead of a doll.
 The store’s newspaper advertisement describes this special issue as “Betsey Bobbin, a nursery rhyme favorite and Dorothy’s companion in the Land of Oz.”
 Betsey does not appear in the original Wizard of Oz story, however, but instead in a later book entitled Tik-Tok of Oz.
 Unlike Dorothy, Betsey does not return home but remains in Oz and is made a Princess.

 Wendy in Blue and Floral Decoration was an issue of 300 for a Cybis event at Brielle Galleries during the late 1970s and was priced just under $200.
 Her dress is trimmed with blue instead of pink, and is decorated with flowers on both sides of the bodice.
 It isn’t readily apparent in the photo, but pale pink ‘rosebuds’ are scattered here and there on the skirt as well.
 The shoe colors are reversed (blue shoes with pink rosette) fro the standard version, and her doll is now dressed in two shades of blue.

 Supposedly an additional retail-gallery special edition of Wendy was a black-and-orange version which was probably for another year’s Fall Introductions event – but I have not found an image of that one.
 It wouldn’t be at all surprising if there were other variations as well!

-The final open editions in this retrospective are from the same fairytale – well, more or less, because the naming of these two pieces was a bit muddled.
+The final nonlimited editions in this retrospective are from the same fairytale – well, more or less, because the naming of these two pieces was a bit muddled.
 Both were introduced in 1986 as open editions.
-Rose Red is 5.5” high; her issue price was $595.
+Rose Red is 5.5” high; her issue price was $595 which in 1993 rose to $695.